 - Amplitude modulation

 - Phase modulation.

-A kind of modulation where the amplitude of the carrier signal is changed in proportion to the message signal while the phase and frequency are kept constant.
+It is a kind of modulation where the amplitude of the carrier signal is changed in proportion to the message signal while the phase and frequency are kept constant.

 What is Demodulation?

-Demodulation is defined as extracting the original information carrying signal from a modulated carrier wave.
+Demodulation is defined as extracting the original information-carrying signal from a modulated carrier wave.
 A demodulator is an electronic circuit that is mainly used to recover the information content from the modulated carrier wave.
 There are different types of modulation and so are demodulators.
 The output signal via demodulator may describe the sound, images or binary data.

 Difference between Modulation and Demodulation